WeBankPartners/we-cmdb/cmdb-wiki/docs/manual/wecmdb_user_guide_en.md

 ### <span id="cmdb_model_management"></span>CMDB model management

-CMDB data model management page illustrate the relationships between CIs, and provide funtionality to add ,edit and remove each CI or its attributes.
+CMDB data model management page illustrate the relationships between CIs, and provide functionality to add ,edit and remove each CI or its attributes.

 [Click here](wecmdb_model_guide.md) to learn CMDB data model in detail.